 Emphysema: Does Cold Weather Make it Worse?

 It may.
 Breathing cold, dry air causes narrowing (constriction) of the airways in some people with emphysema.
-This restricts airflow into and out of the lungs and makes breathing more difficult.
-To reduce the effects of cold air on your breathing:
+This restricts airflow into and out of the lungs and will make breathing more difficult.
+To reduce negative impact of cold air to your breathing:

 - Wear a cold-air face mask when you are outside.
 You should put the mask on before going out.
 Cold-air face masks are available at many drugstores and medical supply stores.
 If you don't have a mask, wear a soft scarf pulled over your nose and mouth.

 - Breathe in through your nose instead of your mouth when you are outside.
 This helps warm and humidify the air before it enters your lungs.